themayna/codeigniter-crud-generator/README.md

 Crud generator
 ======

-This is a modules that will create a crud for your table in Codeigniter hmvc.
+This is a module that will create a crud for your table in Codeigniter hmvc.

 All you need to do is:
-	- Setup your database(config/databse.php),
+    - Setup your database(config/databse.php),\
-	- Set an encryption key(config/config.php)->['encryption_key'] ='Whatever';
+    - Set an encryption key(config/config.php)->['encryption_key'] ='Whatever';\

 This script will work only in HMVC CODEIGNITER